MSc Human Resource Management and Industrial Relations / Overview

 We require a First or Upper Second class honours degree (2:1, with 60% average) from a UK university or the overseas equivalent, in any discipline.

-When assessing your academic record, we take into account your grade average, position in class, references and the standing of the institution where you studied your qualification.
+When assessing your academic record, we take into account your grade average, position in class and the standing of the institution where you studied your qualification.
 We particularly welcome applications from institutions of high ranking and repute.

 - How to apply